-Emotional intelligence in the workplace is a key component to a great leader.
+Emotional intelligence in the workplace is a key component to a great leader and team member.
 So how do you look for this trait in job candidates?

 EQ (emotional intelligence) is an incredibly valuable skill for leadership teams.
 Maintaining a high level of emotional intelligence in the workplace can help strengthen company culture along with several other essential values.
 According to Mariah DeLeon, Vice President of People at Glassdoor, “EQ will bring your company more engaged, committed employees.
 And that spells success.”